genesisdayrit/heat-streak/README.md

 - Date
 - Activity Count (e.g. tweets, posts, etc.)

-Users will also be able to embed their heatstreeak on personal webpages to show how they're doing with activities that they are proud of.
+Users will also be able to embed their heat streak on personal webpages to show how they're doing with activities that they are proud of.